Jump directly to main content Jump directly to menu

 Students will receive between 12 hours and 16 hours of teaching time per week throughout this course, depending on the modules being taken.
 Additional one-to-one meetings with tutors will provide further support.

 We are committed to creating educational opportunities for people from a variety of backgrounds and situations.
-If you have been out of formal education for some time, and/or you do not have the qualifications stated, we might still be able to consider your application and offer you a range of support.
-We are here to help.
-Please get in touch to find out more.
+If students have been out of formal education for some time, and/or do not have the qualifications stated, we might still be able to consider their application and offer a range of support.

 This course is particularly relevant to people already working in or looking to develop a career within the Creative media industries specifically around Games Development although skills taught across your time on the course can be transferred across a range of industries.